decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-07-29-2-round-3-round-simplex.md

     Forward commit proof
     Terminate

-5. Upon T_k = 2 Δ and has not sent Vote
+5. Upon T_k = 2Δ and has not sent Vote
     Send (Vote, k, ⊥)   // Denote n-2f-p (Vote,k,⊥) as Fast-Cert(k,⊥)

-6. Upon T_k = 3 Δ and has not sent Final
+6. Upon T_k = 3Δ and has not sent Final
     Send (Final, k, ⊥)  // Denote n-f-p (Final,k,⊥) as Slow-Cert(k,⊥)

 7. Upon receiving n-f (Vote, k, *) but no Fast-Cert(k, x) for any x